framework-one/framework-one.github.io/source/documentation/index.markdown

 **Install with CommandBox**

 FW/1 can be installed via [CommandBox](https://www.ortussolutions.com/products/commandbox).
 From your command prompt, you can easily install FW/1 by entering `box install fw1` and the latest stable version will be installed to your current working directory from ForgeBox.
 To install the latest development vesion of FW/1, simply enter `box install fw1@be`.
 To download a specific release, use the pattern `fw1@[version]` (e.g., `fw1@4.1.0`).
-A list of avaialable versions can be found on the [ForgeBox package page](https://www.forgebox.io/view/fw1).
+A list of available versions can be found on the [ForgeBox package page](https://www.forgebox.io/view/fw1).
 Refer to the [CommandBox documentation](https://ortus.gitbooks.io/commandbox-documentation/content/setup/installation.html) for more info on installing and using CommandBox.

 _This is a minimal install and only the `framework` folder is installed via this method_.
 To start with a complete working application, you can grab the `examples` folder from the full Github download (see the second install method) or generate one via [FW/1 Commands](https://github.com/framework-one/fw1-commands) from CommandBox.